C0ldiron/grepnoir.github.io/about.md

 permalink: /about/
 ---

-A student at University of Advancing Technology.
+I am a student at University of Advancing Technology.
 I have been here for awhile and I graduate in December.
 I am a blue team member of the UAT CDDC team and I mostly work with securing Active Directory.
 I also use Linux on a regular basis.
 I write scripts when I can and am currently working on a huge PowerShell project with a good friend of mine on the team.

 ### More Information